ben200901/Assessment/work.md

-# according to the value of $http_upgrade, construct and change the value of $connection_upgrade.The value of $connection_upgrade is upgrade.If $http_upgrade is an empty string, the value is 'close'.
+# according to the value of $http_upgrade, construct and change the value of $connection_upgrade.The value of $connection_upgrade is 'upgrade.If $http_upgrade is an empty string, the value is 'close'.
 #
 map $http_upgrade $connection_upgrade {
     default upgrade;